-The completed Portfolium provides a comprehensive assessment displaying candidates' skills, knowledge, and abilities as a beginning school counselor, across the 9 School Counseling Performance Expectations.
-The Portfolium is built with artifacts, signature assignments, professional documents, and reflections from each course with final completion and reflection during the last fieldwork course in the program.
+The completed portfolio provides a comprehensive assessment displaying candidates' skills, knowledge, and abilities as a beginning school counselor, across the 9 School Counseling Performance Expectations.
+This is a requirement for those in the PPS pathway.
+Those in the community college counseling emphasis pathway will be collecting artifacts throughout their program, but will not have to submit a formal portfolio for review.
+The portfolio is built with artifacts, signature assignments, professional documents, and reflections from each course with final completion and reflection during the last fieldwork course in the program for PPS pathway students.

-Please be certain to access Portfolium with the link provided in your courses and begin creating your Portfolium as you complete your first course.
-Below is the rubric used to review each Portfolium.
-Your course instructors will always be available to answer questions and work with you as you create your Portfolium.
+Below is the rubric used to review each portfolio in the final course of the PPS pathway.
+Your course instructors will always be available to answer questions and work with you as you create your portfolio.